27 U.S. House Fire Statistics + Tips to Help Protect Your Home [2024]

 • Throw away faulty holiday lights, avoid using more lights than directed by the manufacturer, and turn them off before going to bed.

 A house fire can be a costly and scary event for any homeowner.
 Exactly how much damage depends on the scale and the severity of the fire.
-Reviewing your home insurance policy, addressing house fire sources with the highest impact, and preparing the most vulnerable for a fire can help limit the impact of a house fire.
+Reviewing your home insurance policy and keeping your coverage up-to-date can help limit the financial impact of a house fire.

 Preventive actions to take: